 Caravaggio in Rome: Escaping the Clutches of the Law

 Growing up near the cultural center such as Milan, young Michelangelo Merisi was naturally exposed to many artistic wonders of the Italian art history.
 He became familiar with the creative treasures of Milan, including Leonardo da Vinci‘s Last Supper and the regional Lombard art, a style of painting which valued rusticity and attention to naturalistic details – a concept much closer to the naturalism of Germany than to the stylized formality and grandeur of Roman Mannerism at the time.
 This is one of the reasons why German artists and art historians valued the work of Caravaggio so much, to a point that many German authors of the later ages intentionally relocated to Italy in order to be spiritually closer to their idol.
 During the year of 1592, young Caravaggio was forced to flee from Milan, setting his sails for Rome after certain quarrels led to the wounding of a police officer.
-When he arrived at the capital of his country, Michelangelo was naked and extremely needy … without fixed address and without provision … short of money; however, after a few months of getting by, he started performing hack-work for the highly successful Giuseppe Cesari, Pope Clement VIII’s favorite painter at the time.
+When he arrived at the capital of his country, Michelangelo was naked and extremely needy … without a fixed address and without provision … short of money; however, after a few months of getting by, he started performing hack-work for the highly successful Giuseppe Cesari, Pope Clement VIII’s favorite painter at the time.
 Talented but unproven, Caravaggio was in charge of painting flowers and fruit in a factory-like environment that valued quantity over quality.

 From his early years to the date of his death, Michelangelo Merisi da Caravaggio was a problematic man whose hot-blooded nature often led him to troubles with the law2]